-Mid-cap stocks are shares of publicly traded companies with market capitalization of about $2 billion to $10 billion.
+Mid-cap stocks are shares of publicly traded companies with market capitalizations of about $2 billion to $10 billion.
 The range also indicates where they fall in the spectrum of valuation between small-cap and big-cap (sometimes called large-cap) companies.

 Because the stocks are approximations based on a company’s current value, their classification might change over time.
+There are also pros and cons to investing in mid-cap stocks — as there are when investing in stocks of all types and sizes.

 Market Capitalization Investing